 - regularly donating food, bottled water, clothes, personal hygiene items and many other things to homeless teens

 - raising money for college scholarships for high school graduates who are Deaf and hearing graduates who are studying to work with the Deaf

 - donating school supplies to pack into backpacks for some of the 1,700 homeless school children in Santa Fe

-- collecting over 1,700 diapers to give to The Food Depot for distribution to folks in northern New Mexico.
+- collecting thousands of diapers to give to The Food Depot for distribution to folks in northern New Mexico.

 Quota Member Susi Perry on the Richard Eedes radio show sharing about Quota International of Santa Fe’s project in the Santa Fe, New Mexico area.
 Transcript of Podcast.